growbit/turbogwt-databind/README.md

 Now, anytime the user changes the value of name textbox or birthday datebox, the new value is automatically sent to the Presenter passing through a validation.
 The view is notified of the validation.
 If the validation succeeds, the value is set into the model.

+See this [test case](https://github.com/growbit/turbogwt-databind/tree/master/src/test/java/org/turbogwt/mvp/databind/client/person) for a more complete example.

 ## Downloads
 Turbo GWT Databind is currently available at maven central.